When we make emailing strategy audits for our customers, it's not unusual to find that more than half of their contacts are inactive.

 Don't fool yourself.
 The main reason why your subscribers lose interest in your newsletters is because your content doesn't pique their interest.
 Will you then be in a position to shake up your mailing schedule? to change your offers? your tone of voice, your editorial line?

-• Most reactivation programs (see examples below) are based on the sending ofa supposedly "exceptional" reduction and far more generous than usual.
+In short, don't ask this question just because an emailing consultant told you it was a good practice 😉 - Most reactivation programs (see examples below) are based on the sending ofa supposedly "exceptional" reduction and far more generous than usual.

 Today, however, subscribers receive numerous promotions throughout the year.
 The promise of a "much more generous" discount is often not kept, due to a lack of profitability.